tilt-dev/tilt.specs/extension_distribution.md

 tilt create ext my-team/image-builder
 ```

-The big problem with this approach is that they need a server to talk to, and
-won't work properly if you're not currently running Tilt.

-In the short-term, we can insist that you have Tilt running to add repos/exts.

-In the medium-term, it might make sense to use the approach in `tilt alpha updog`
-to start up a short-lived server, apply resources to it, then save them.

 ### Namespacing

-Global extensions and Tiltfiles can be loaded independently and in parallel.
+Extensions and Tiltfiles can be loaded independently and in parallel.

 But they register resources with the same APIServer.